07JP27/openai-client/README.md

 And click Save button.

 # Access and Enjoy your private ChatGPT!
-If you want set up authentication to client app, Please refer to following document. https://learn.microsoft.com/en-us/azure/app-service/scenario-secure-app-authentication-app-service
+If you want to set up authentication to client app, Please refer to following document. https://learn.microsoft.com/en-us/azure/app-service/scenario-secure-app-authentication-app-service